 Developers are in high demand than ever as a result of Covid-19.
 Withstanding the pandemic’s economic downturn, technology has evolved into a profession that is recession-proof.
-Today, technology is a crucial component of life and business, regardless of what is happening in the world.
+Today, technology is an integral component of our lives and business, regardless of what is happening in the world.

-In today’s tech-driven world, frontend developers and anyone else who works on creating or managing websites, apps, and software are crucial.
-Web developer employment is predicted to increase by an amazing 23% between 2021 and 2031, which is substantially faster than normal, according to the Bureau of Labor Statistics.
+In today’s tech-driven world, front-end developers and anyone else who works on creating or managing websites, apps, and software are crucial.
+The employment rate in the field of web developer is expected to rise up by an amazing 23% between 2021 and 2031, which is substantially quicker than normal, according to the Bureau of Labor Statistics.

 There are a plethora of front-end development job openings available in the market of the United States.
 Hence, it’s fair to assume that they are high-valued hot property at the moment.